 What is laminar flow?

-Fluid flows can be described as being in one of three states: turbulent, laminar, or transitional.
+When flowing through a channel, a fluid can be described as either turbulent, laminar, or transitional.

 Turbulent flow is the most common kind of flow.
-This type of flow is chaotic, experiencing rapid pressure and velocity variations throughout the channel it is flowing within.
+This type of flow is chaotic, and its pressure and velocity vary significantly throughout the flow channel.
 Turbulent flow does not exist in uniform layers, but rather mixes throughout the flow channel.

 It is characterized by a pressure drop that is proportional to the square of the velocity of the flow.